 Handpicking hornworms and drowning them is an effective way to fight these pests.
-That is, if you can find them while your plants are still standing — and you don't mind spending time in dark gardens thinking about 2,000 4-inch worms.
-Fortunately, GardenTech® Sevin® brand insecticides easily control hornworms.
+That is, if you can find them while your plants are still standing — and you don't mind spending time in dark gardens thinking about 2,000 hatched 4-inch worms.
+Fortunately, GardenTech Sevin brand insecticides easily control hornworms.

-Sevin® Insect Killer Ready to Use and its easy-to-use sprayer make it simple to treat specific plants and pests with a targeted spray.
-For larger treatment areas, Sevin® Insect Killer Concentrate is perfect for use with pump sprayers.
-Sevin® Insect Killer Ready to Spray, for hose-end spraying with a regular garden hose, provides the same highly effective control against hornworms and more than 500 insect pests.
+Sevin Insect Killer Ready to Use2 and its easy-to-use sprayer container make it simple to treat specific plants and kill hornworms on contact with a targeted spray.
+For larger treatment areas, Sevin Insect Killer Concentrate is perfect for use with pump sprayers, while Sevin Insect Killer Ready to Spray offers hose-end spraying with a regular garden hose.
+These two liquid concentrates kill by contact and keep protecting against hornworms for up to three months.

 These products are known as "nonsystemic" insecticides.
 This means they don't penetrate vegetables or plant tissues.
-Instead, they stay on the surface and kill hornworms by contact.
-You can treat tomatoes and many other garden favorites right up to one day before harvest.
-Just follow label directions and guidelines for intervals between application and your harvest day.
+Instead, they stay on the surface of treated plants to kill and control hornworms and other listed pests.
+Always follow your product's label for guidelines on how long to wait between treating pests and harvesting crops.

 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.